LdesignMedia/moodle-auth_cfour/README.md

 $domain = 'https://moodle.test.domain.com/';
 $plugin = 'auth/cfour/login.php';

-// The user that exists in Moodle and have `cfour` auth property in there account.
+// The user that exists in Moodle and has `cfour` auth property in there account.
 $moodleusername = 'student1';
 $moodleuserid = 2;